Engagement

 See which features are getting the most use across your product.

-For product managers, this makes it easier to see which features are resonating with users, follow adoption trends over time, and identify areas that may need more attention.
+For product managers, this makes it easier to see which features are resonating with users, track adoption over time, and identify features that may need more attention.

 Access Engagement